 In connection with a Little or Big Fee, a county (or municipality or special purpose district) where the project will be located may issue special source revenue bonds.
 These special source revenue bonds allow the political subdivision to finance infrastructure projects usually at or surrounding the project that enhance its economic development.
 The political subdivision repays the bonds with money received from the Fee payments from the project.
-The rules regarding special source revenue bonds are contained in South Carolina Code §4-29-68.
-Special source revenue bonds cannot be used with the Simplified Fee, but the Simplified Fee does provide for an infrastructure credit.
+The rules regarding special source revenue bonds are contained in S.C.
+Code Ann. § 4-29-68.
+Special source revenue bonds cannot be used with the Simplified Fee, but the Simplified Fee does provide for an infrastructure credit that may be applied against the Fee.
 Infrastructure credit amounts must be used for the same purposes as special source revenue bonds.
-See South Carolina Code §12-44-70.
+See S.C.
+Code Ann. § 12-44-70.